What makes a good wildlife garden?

 And then there’s your veg patch.
 I try to distract butterflies and caterpillars from the kale and chard by companion planting nasturtiums.
 It more or less works.
 And there’s netting, which is essential in high summer.
 But it’s nice to allow the birds and insects to share a bit of the bounty, and I don’t mind nibbled leaves.

 Finally there is the food you buy, which helps wildlife especially in winter.
-Each species (bird, hedgehog, etc) has different requirements and these get updated with every scientific advance.
-So white bread is out (for both birds and hedgehogs) and whole grains (birds) or meaty food (hedgehogs) is in.
+Each species (bird, hedgehog, etc) has different requirements.
+So don’t give white bread to birds or hedgehogs.
+But do give whole grains to birds or meaty food, such as cat food to hedgehogs.

 There are lots of options for bird food.
 We have discovered, through trial and error, that the better-quality bird foods are more popular with the birds and attract a wider range of species.
 We’ve particularly liked the Peckish range (and it’s got 382 mainly 5* reviews on Amazon).

 There are really two main things to know about water.
 One is that water is essential for all wildlife.

 The other is that small creatures, babies and toddlers can drown in even very shallow water.
 Ponds, however tiny, must have stepped access in and out.
 And they must be guarded or positioned so that a small child cannot fall in.

 We made a mini wildlife pond out of an oak barrel and things that are easy to buy or adapt.
 Find out how here.

 The Middlesized Garden Amazon store has a list of wildlife friendly books and products.
 These are things I use myself or have tried.

 And you can join your local wildlife trust if you live in Britain (there may be equivalents abroad).
 Some wildlife trusts, such as the Kent Wildlife Trust run an awards scheme so that gardeners with even the tiniest plot can achieve a ‘Gold’ wildlife gardening standard.